• Skip to primary navigation

 Breaking Down TurboTax Software

-TurboTax offers an abbreviated free version that works well for consumers who don’t itemize their taxes or plan to take any specialized deductions or credits.
-Make sure you understand the limits of free tax software here.
+TurboTax offers an abbreviated free version that works well for employees with W-2 income who don’t itemize their deductions or plan to claim any specialized deductions or credits.
+The free version doesn't allow you to report freelance income, capital gains, or rental property income.
+Make sure you understand the limits of free tax software.

-For everyone else, they offer three paid versions of their online product — Deluxe, Premier, and Self-Employed.
+For everyone else, TurboTax offers three paid versions of its online product — DIY, Expert Assisted, and Expert Full Service.

-The Self-Employed package goes the extra mile to search for industry-specific deductions and credits many don’t even know about, and you’ll find extra guidance on tricky tax ideas for the self-employed like deducting mileage, the home office credit, and more.
+TurboTax goes the extra mile to search for industry-specific deductions and credits many don’t even know about, and you’ll find extra guidance on tricky tax topics for the self-employed, like deducting mileage, the home office credit, and more.

 All versions of online TurboTax software offer an Audit Support Guarantee, meaning you won’t be left to fend for yourself if you are audited for any reason.